International Leadership Team

 Why Raleigh?
 I have always been fascinated by the logistical side of international development and a highlight of my Raleigh career has been visiting projects in vastly different countries, especially when I joined Expeditions in Borneo and Costa Rica.
 Now I understand why our alumni all have a little gleam in their eye when they talk about their time with Raleigh – I’m developing it too!

 Ross joined Raleigh International in 2015 as Country Director for Tanzania.
+He is now Raleigh’s International Strategy and Performance Adviser.

 Ross was originally a volunteer for Raleigh as a Logistics Manager in 2006.
 He has also worked as an Expedition Leader, Country Operations Manager, Programmes Manager and Country Director in Nicaragua & Costa Rica.
 Prior to his time with Raleigh Ross was employed in the education sector having worked as a teacher, in student support for a university and as an outdoor instructor both in the UK and overseas.